Nexenta/nexentastor-csi-driver/README.md

 # run all tests using hub.docker.com registry (`REGISTRY` in `Makefile`)
 make test-remote

-# run tests in container
+# run tests in container:
-# RSA keys from host's ~/.ssh directory will be used by container.
+# - RSA keys from host's ~/.ssh directory will be used by container.
 #   Make sure all remote hosts used in tests have host's RSA key added as trusted
 #   (ssh-copy-id -i ~/.ssh/id_rsa.pub user@host)
+# - "export NOCOLORS=true" to run w/o colors
+#
 # for local image
 make container-test-local
 # for remote image from hub.docker.com